xoascf/SuRun/ReadMe.txt

 ----------------------------
 * Quick Fix: When using Sandboxie and the IAT-Hook, starting a sandboxed program took about four minutes.
-  Sandboxie starts the sandboxed program using CreateProcess().
-  SuRun intercepts that and tries to find out if the program needs admin rights.
-BUT: SuRun cannot communicate to the SuRun service because Sandboxie does not permit that.
-So after 240 seconds SuRun gives up and Sandboxie finally starts the sandboxed app.
-  NOW SuRun checks if the SuRun service is running but when opening the pipe to the SuRun service it gets a "file not found" error, then SuRun returns immediately.

 SuRun 1.1.0.2 - 2008-03-19:
 ----------------------------